MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-release-notes.md

 ## Build 1903

-The 1903 payload did not include an ASDK release.
+The 1903 payload does not include an ASDK release.

 ## Build 1.1902.0.69